oddopuscomposer/oddopuscomposer.github.io/_posts/2026-01-02-proc-gen-part-1-names.md

 Names are what are called forth from parents and loved ones for acknowledgement or admonition, In a formal setting, its whats transcribed on degrees, decrees, and identification.
 They are what we obscure when we do not want to be found, what we shed when starting over.
 Titles and honorifics, work like level ups; earned through deeds, collected achievements, while small community nicknames only used by a faction of few indicate a private in group.
 Its the foundational semiotics to encapsulate an entity, naming through taxonomy, but with exceptional potential uniqueness.

-World Builder author Mark J. P. Wolf writing on subcreation and invented languages, notes that a name "has the potential to cast a new light on the things it names, by emphasizing certain aspects about them or relating them to each in new ways through linguistic similarities" even if, naming is a comparatively shallow act of invention compared to an entire language.
+Author Mark J. P. Wolf writing on subcreation and invented languages, notes that a name "has the potential to cast a new light on the things it names, by emphasizing certain aspects about them or relating them to each in new ways through linguistic similarities" even if, naming is a comparatively shallow act of invention compared to an entire language.
 Still a name projects to the world what something is.

 <aside><p>"Names should always have resonance, but they are given by others" - Dirk Krecker (fine artist, quote from *Typewriter Art* pg 127)</p></aside>